 Once you’ve selected a photo or video clip from your library, or recorded a clip up to 15 seconds using the tools mentioned above, you’re ready for the next step.

-    If you've got an iPhone 6s or above, we've also got an app you can use to create IG Stories.
-The Animoto: Social Video Editor app is designed to make it easy to create Stories that stand out from the crowd.
-Check out the video below to see it in action and learn more right over here.
+If you've got an iPhone 6s or above, check out our iOS app for creating IG Stories.
+The Animoto: Social Video Editor app is designed to make it easy to create Stories that stand out.

 Next, it’s time to decorate your clip using text, stickers, or drawing tools.
 If you don’t want to decorate your clip, move on to the next step to publish your story.

 If you do want to decorate your clip, you’ll find all the options at the top of the screen once you’ve created your Story clip.
 The sticker icon looks like a smiley face.
 Tapping it will open up a screen where you can search for gifs, emojis, and other stickers.